CaptJaybles/SynologyLLM/README.md

   4) the outgoing URL in synology integration will be http://IP_ADDRESS:5010/synologyLLM change IP_ADDRESS to what it is on your local PC your running the model on

-  5) Use either command python synologyLLM.py or use synologyLLM.bat file
+  5) Use either synologyLLM.bat file or command

+    python synologyLLM.py

 Features